By Kamal Sadaat

-Hizb-i-Islami claims to have thousands of fighters opposing U.S. and international forces based mainly in Afghanistan's restive east, bordering Pakistan, and in the north.
+Hizb-i-Islami says it has thousands of fighters opposing U.S. and international forces based mainly in Afghanistan's restive east, bordering Pakistan, and in the north.

-Afghan President Hamid Karzai said at the weekend he had met with a delegation from Hizb-i-Islami for talks about broadening the scope of nascent peace talks with the Taliban, a tactic which U.S. officials acknowledge is vital for any peace process to take root.
+Afghan President Hamid Karzai said at the weekend he had met with a Hizb-i-Islami delegation for talks about broadening the scope of nascent peace talks with the Taliban, a tactic which U.S. officials acknowledge is vital for any peace process to take root.

 The Taliban weeks ago offered to open a political office in Qatar to smooth the way for peace talks with the United States and other countries, in return for the release of five Taliban from U.S. custody at Guantanamo Bay.

-Marc Grossman, the U.S. special envoy to the region, said on Sunday that no decision had been taken on their release -- billed by the Taliban as a confidence-building measure -- and the Taliban had first to renounce militancy.
+Marc Grossman, the U.S. special envoy to the region, said on Sunday no decision had been taken on their release, billed by the Taliban as a confidence-building measure, and the Taliban had first to renounce militancy.

-Baheer, who was himself held in U.S. detention at Bagram Air Field, north of Kabul, for six years until his 2008 release said he had "noticed flexibility" on both the U.S. and Afghan side on his demands for a more representative government in Kabul when the war ends.
+Baheer, who was held in U.S. detention at Bagram Air Field, north of Kabul, for six years until his 2008 release, said he had "noticed flexibility" on both the U.S. and Afghan side on his demands for a more representative government in Kabul when fighting ended.

 "We are not after power.
 We have presented our plan.
-We are optimistic that the results of our meeting comes productive," he said.
+We are optimistic that the results of our meeting are productive," he said.